CIS565-Fall-2021/Project5-Vulkan-Grass-Rendering/README.md

 ## Physics Features

-Three force simulations are implemented.
-With no force, grass is rendered as a up-standing triangle with second degree Bezier curves.
+Three force simulations are implemented.Grass is rendered as a up-standing triangle with second degree Bezier curves.
 | No Force | w/ Gravity |
 | ----------- | ----------- |
 | ![](img/no_force.png) | ![](img/g_.png) |